novaxis-language/Novaxis-documents/README.md

 Copyright © 2023 Novaxis

-This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.
+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).